charleso/lambdajam-web-functions/talk.md

 ## Good Functions

 - Be precise
-- Compiler warings should be errors
+- Compiler warnings should be errors
 - Composition

 ---